 You asked Claude Code to “fix the timezone bug in invoice rendering.”
 The PR comes back beautifully — well-tested, well-documented, and entirely about cache invalidation in the invoice list.
 It’s a real bug it found while reading the file.
 It’s not the bug you asked about.
 The timezone issue is still there.

 Output-vs-prompt divergence almost always happens during plan formation, not during code generation.
-Claude reads the prompt, the file, related context, then commits to a mental task that drifts from what you wrote.
+Claude reads the prompt, the file, and related context, then commits to a mental task that drifts from what you wrote.
 By the time the code lands, the plan is already wrong — and the code reflects the plan faithfully.
-The fix: force an explicit restate-before-execute step so you catch the divergence at the cheap stage.
+So the cure is structural: force an explicit restate-and-approve gate before any edit.

 Common causes